Disability Support Service FAQ

 - IADT welcomes applications from all students with a disability.
 We strive to provide an inclusive education experience for all students.

-- The Disability Support Officer will conduct a Needs Assessment, to see what supports or accommodations need to be put in place for the student during their time in IADT.
-Examples of accommodations include a note-taker, access to assistive technology or exam accommodations.
-The needs of the student can also be communicated to the relevant academic staff.
+- Please contact the Disability Officer to submit your evidence of disability documentation and to arrange a Needs Assessment.
+A Needs Assessment will determine the supports or accommodations that will be put in place for you during your time in IADT.
+Examples of accommodations include a Note-Taker, access to assistive technology or exam accommodations.
+With the student’s consent, the needs of the student can also be communicated to relevant academic staff.

-- IADT is currently not part of the Disability Access Route to Education (DARE) scheme.
-IADT will provide all applicable accommodations and supports for students with a disability.
+- IADT is part of the Disability Access Route to Education (DARE) scheme.

-- In order to register with the Disability Support Service, students with a disability need to provide the Disability Support Officer with evidence of their disability e.g. Psychiatrist Report, Neurology Report.
+In order to register with the Disability Support Service, students will need to provide the Disability Officer with evidence of their disability e.g. Psychiatry Report, Psychology Report, Neurology Report etc.

 Supports are provided for all students in IADT with a disability, such as:

 - Mental Health Conditions